demisto/content/Packs/Yara/Playbooks/playbook-YARA_-_File_Scan_README.md

 A playbook to run YARA scan against uploaded file.
-To run the playbook, the YARA rule content and the file entry ID must be provided.
+To run the playbook, provide the YARA rule content and the entry ID of the file you intend to scan.

 ### Scripts